solidfire/solidfire-cli/README.md

 Description:

-RemoveVirtualNetwork is used to remove a previously added virtual network.Note: This method requires either the VirtualNetworkID of the VirtualNetworkTag as a parameter, but not both.
+RemoveVirtualNetwork is used to remove a previously added virtual network.
+Note: This method requires either the VirtualNetworkID of the VirtualNetworkTag as a parameter, but not both.

 Options: